qbaghi/bayesdawn/README.md

-BAYESDAWN stands for Bayesian Data Augmentation for Waves and Noise.
+BayesDawn stands for Bayesian Data Augmentation for Waves and Noise.
 It implements an iterative Bayesian augmentation method to handle data gaps in gravitational-wave data analysis, as described in this paper: https://arxiv.org/abs/1907.04747.

 Installation